Burnham Market

 Computing

-We'll also be making a range of short films as part of the film club and English, which will be linked with history this term as we look at local area.
+We'll also be making a range of short films as part of the film club and Science, which will be linked with English script writing unit

 Modern Foreign Languages (M.F.L.)